niHonkage/DocsLearning/en/guides/knowledge-base/integrate-knowledge-within-application.md

 ### 1. Creating a Knowledge Base Application

 A knowledge base can be used as external knowledge to provide precise answers to user questions through a large language model.
-You can associate an existing knowledge base with any application type in Fusionworks.
+You can associate an existing knowledge base with any application type in FusionWorks.

 Taking a chat assistant as an example, the process is as follows: